acarapetis/dotfiles/README.md

 a productive development environment.
 It's concentrated - just add internet!

 By "arbitrary Linux machine", I really mean "An x86\_64 machine running a recent version of Debian/Ubuntu/Mint, RHEL/CentOS/Rocky, or SUSE".
+Note that I've been using exclusively Debian-based distros for a few years now, so the redhat/SUSE support is untested.

 It **assumes that NodeJS 12+ is pre-installed** - the best way to do this varies by your distribution and situation.
 I usually use either the NodeSource